up-n-atom/8311/docs/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

                 ``` sh
                 iptables -t nat -A POSTROUTING -o eth9 -d 192.168.11.1 -j SNAT --to 192.168.11.2
                 ```

+        4. Connect and execute the following command from a SSH session:

+            !!! tip "Interface numbers are zero (0) indexed, e.g. `eth9` for Port 10"

+            !!! warning "This command will not persist with the next power cycle or web UI change"

+                ``` sh
+                ip addr add dev eth9 local 192.168.11.2/24
+                ```

+                For boot persistence, please consider installing [on-boot-script-2.x](https://github.com/unifi-utilities/unifios-utilities/tree/main/on-boot-script-2.x).

 You should now be able to access the [WAS-110] at `192.168.11.1`.